 - Position: Associate Professor in German

-- Areas of expertise: German; Literature and the Holocaust; W. G. Sebald; H. G. Adler; Fred Wander; cultural trauma; gender in German culture; queer studies; postcolonial German studies; cultural memory
+- Areas of expertise: German Literature; Literature and the Holocaust; W. G. Sebald; H. G. Adler; cultural trauma; gender in German culture; queer studies; queer memory; cultural memory; diversifying German studies

 - Email: H.C.Finch@leeds.ac.uk